 LM Funding to Present at Dawson James Securities 7th Annual Small Cap Growth Conference on October 12th

-/EIN News/ -- TAMPA, FL, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- LM Funding America, Inc. (NASDAQ:LMFA) ("LM Funding" or "LMFA") announced today that Bruce Rodgers, Chairman, President and CEO and Richard Russell, Chief Financial Officer of LM Funding, will present at the Dawson James Securities 7th Annual Small Cap Growth Conference on October 12, 2022 at the Wyndham Grand Hotel in Jupiter, Florida.
+TAMPA, FL, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- LM Funding America, Inc. LMFA ("LM Funding" or "LMFA") announced today that Bruce Rodgers, Chairman, President and CEO and Richard Russell, Chief Financial Officer of LM Funding, will present at the Dawson James Securities 7th Annual Small Cap Growth Conference on October 12, 2022 at the Wyndham Grand Hotel in Jupiter, Florida.

 Management will present on Wednesday, October 12th at 5:00 pm ET.
 A webcast of the Company's presentation can be accessed at https://wsw.com/webcast/dawson7/lmfa/2010880.